 Sir John Bermingham Earl of Louth (d.
 1328), was the second son of Piers or Peter, third Lord of Athenry.
 "In 1312 he was knighted by Mortimer, the viceroy, for assisting to expel the De Lacys from Meath.
 In 1318 he was appointed commander-in-chief of the English forces in Ireland, and marched north with about 1,600 men against Edward Bruce."

 Little Barningham in Norfolk was an ancient family seat.
 "A charter for a market and a fair was granted by Edward I. to Walter de Berningham, who at that time possessed the manor."

 William de Bermingham, who attended Edward I. into Gascony, was made prisoner at the siege of Bellegarde in 1297 and his descendant William, who was summoned to parliament by the title of William, Lord Birmingham, in the 1st of Edward III.

 Richard de Berningham ( fl.
 1313), was a Justice Itinerant.
 "There were two families of this name in the reign of Edward II, one in Yorkshire and the other in Norfolk.
 Both contained a Richard de Berningham, the former a son of John de Berningham, the latter of Walter de Berningham, lord of the manor of Hanteyns Barnham, Norfolk. "

-Important Dates for the Bermigman family
+Early History of the Bermigman family

 This web page shows only a small excerpt of our Bermigman research.
 Another 58 words (4 lines of text) covering the years 1328, 1050, 1685, 1750, 1685, 1170, 1311, 1289, 1515, 1584, 1992, 1532, 1483 and 1513 are included under the topic Early Bermigman History in all our PDF Extended History products and printed products wherever possible.